austin0209/am-sprite-labeler/README.md

 # am-sprite-labeler
-A game development utility using the LibGDX framework for labeling and loading in sprite sheets with ununiform sprite dimensions.
+A game development utility written with the LibGDX framework for labeling and loading in sprite sheets with ununiform sprite dimensions.
 This application spits out a CSV that your program can read to load in sprites.

 To use it, select each sprite with a rectangle and give it a name.
 Use the function keys to save/read files.